AGRDIGITALBUSSINES/WDIGITALBUSSINES/_portfolio/example.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Example
+  title: GALLERY
-  subtitle: subtitle
+  subtitle: Cryto-Art
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked:
-title: Title
+title: GALLERY
 subtitle: subtitle lorem ipsum dolor sit amet consectetur.
 image: https://place-hold.it/400x300 #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text